turbolent/embergraph/embergraph-tgz/README.md

 conf/   #Configuration files for Journal properties, logging, and startup data/   #data directory.
 The journal properties must be configured to use this. lib/    #Java libraries log/    #Log file.
-The default is blazegraph.out pid/    #pid file war/    #web application sources for the Blazegraph Workbench
+The default is embergraph.out pid/    #pid file war/    #web application sources for the Blazegraph Workbench
 ```